Morris2801/VideoGameProject/Videojuego/GDD_Template.md

 ### Chest
 **Card Probabilities**
 You have a secured card:
-- 10% of a rare card (Calavara, machete, obsidian, macuahuilt)
+- 10% of a rare card (Calavera, machete, obsidian, macuahuilt)
-- 50% of a common card ( Corazon, Valiente, Taco)
+- 50% of a common card (Corazon, Valiente, Taco)
-- 30% of a medium card ( Mariachi, Mayan Warriror)
+- 30% of a medium card (Mariachi, Mayan Warriror)

 ---